 Feeling bored in retirement?
 Adopt a puppy, and you’ll have your hands full in no time.

 Pets can be expensive, however, so before you look for a furry friend, be sure to check out “6 Sane Ways to Lower Your Pet Bills.”

 If a pet of your own feels like too much responsibility — or if the cost is too high — you can still spend time with animals, and earn extra cash to boot.
 For more tips, read “How to Make Extra Money Pet Sitting or Dog Walking.”

 Perhaps your children and grandchildren have moved across the country, and you simply want to be closer to them.
 Or, maybe you dream of living in an exotic locale.
 Either way, relocating can be a great way to add zest to your golden years.

 However, such a move is not for everybody.
 Before you pull up stakes, check out “7 Reasons Not to Move When You Retire.”

 If you still want to relocate after reading that article, read:

 - “Don’t Retire Until You Answer These 4 Questions“

-- “The 10 Best Countries to Retire Where You Can Live Large and Save Big“
+- “10 Countries Where Retirees Can Live Large and Save Big“